November 14, 2024

 SaaS products and platforms partner for a variety of reasons.
 Partnerships allow companies to share the costs and risks of developing new features with one or more partners.
 This risk reduction is especially valuable in the fast paced tech industry where innovation is expensive and necessary.

 One recent example of this is Microsoft's partnership with OpenAI.
-For Microsoft, this general partnership allowed them to explore and invest in emerging technology without needing to invest in business operations to support it.
+For Microsoft, this general partnership allows them to explore and invest in emerging technology without needing to invest in business operations to support it.
 For OpenAI, a deep partnership with a major consumer tech developer (like Microsoft) can increase brand value through co-branding campaigns, and other go-to-market benefits that partners agree on.

 Access to new markets and expertise is another big benefit of partnerships.
 They allow partnership businesses to tap into local knowledge and specialized skills in new countries and regions to grow business profits without needing to acquire or invest in technology and skills that individual partners already have.